Halal-friendly holidays in England

-The nation is full of captivating castles and historic sites as well as scenic landscapes, quaint towns and ancient streets to meander through.
+England is full of captivating castles and historic sites as well as scenic landscapes, quaint towns and ancient streets to meander through.
 It is also home to a bustling art scene, family-fun adventures and culinary experiences with both authentic English cuisine and world-class international establishments.
 With inspiration on every corner, it is no wonder that English literature contains some of the most fascinating works that have ever been written.

-Halal Hotels in England
+Halal-friendly hotels in England

-Places to Visit in England
+Places to visit in England

-The streets of Bath and its terraces surrounded by blooming gardens, host one of the most spectacular historic sites - the Roman Baths with their spring waters and picturesque views are unmissable.
+Bath - The streets of Bath and its terraces surrounded by blooming gardens, host one of the most spectacular historic sites - the Roman Baths with their spring waters and picturesque views are unmissable.
 You will enjoy visiting the well-preserved remains and finding out more about the Roman way of life and bath traditions.

-Full of colourful cottages and a welcoming atmosphere, the Cotswolds is a land of fairytales, with quaint paths and blooming flowers and gardens.
+Cotswolds - Full of colourful cottages and a welcoming atmosphere, the Cotswolds is a land of fairytales, with quaint paths and blooming flowers and gardens.
 If you enjoy exploring pretty villages and beautiful countryside, there is plenty to do whatever the season.
 Perfect for a weekend getaway!

-Each of the areas in London is unique, and expresses the diversity of the city, with its bustling street markets, restaurants and sunset river views.
+London - Each of the areas in London is unique, and expresses the diversity of the city, with its bustling street markets, restaurants and sunset river views.
 There is an unrivalled choice of halal food, from every corner of the globe, and even halal boat river cruises are available, making London perfect for the Muslim tourist.